joerivanveen/wp-reading-progress/readme.txt

 - Location top of screen, bottom of screen or below a sticky menu

-- Choose your color of the reading progress bar
+- Choose color of the reading progress bar

 - Have the bar start at 0% even when part of the article is visible

-- Select post types you wish the bar to appear, or even individual posts
+- Select post types you wish the bar to appear, or individual posts

-- Activate reading progress for archive pages (I would leave that unchecked)

 Behaviour:

 - The reading progress bar has smooth initializing since part of the text may already be visible, after that a lightweight update-function ensures quick response while scrolling

-- When the sticky menu disappears due to a media query (for instance), the progress bar automatically defaults to displaying at the top of the screen
+- When the sticky menu disappears during resizing or scrolling the progress bar automatically defaults to displaying at the top of the screen

-- Background is transparent white, only there for subtle contrast

 - If there is no single article identified (by class names or id) it uses the whole page to calculate progress

+- Attachment to a sticky element can be either absolute (default) or relative (use the checkbox in settings)

 This is my 6th Wordpress plugin but my first one freely available to everybody.
 I hope you enjoy using it as much as I enjoy building it!